 Right off the bat, for new readers, I want to explain how comic books are published.
 Comic book storytelling is best described as a mix between a novel and a television show.
 Comic book publishers put out hundreds of books every month, so to new readers, the whole thing can be a bit intimidating.

 Take for example “The Walking Dead”, the comic book created by Robert Kirkman that is the basis for the mega-popular hit AMC show.
 Like all comics, The Walking Dead began with its first issue, The Walking Dead #1 published in October 2003.
 Since then a new issue has come out every month (just like a magazine comes out once a month).
 Most comic books break up into “story arcs”, one overarching story taking place over 6-12 issues, with each individual issue acting as chapters in the story.
 Like episodes of a TV show or chapters in a novel.
 Once a story arc is completed, the publisher will put collected editions that contain the entire story in one book.
-These are the “graphic novels” that you see in bookstores like Barnes & Nobel.
+These are the “graphic novels” that you see in bookstores like Barnes & Noble.
 This continues on for however long a comic exists.
 Some like Batman have been around for over 75 years.

 So there you have it Comic Books 101… Below are some of the best comics ever written and the best place to start reading them.
 This is a list specifically for people who may have read some comics in the past or have seen the movies, but aren’t sure what’s for them or where to start.